Making a booking

 |Booking a service dog

 Bookings for service dogs can be made online or via our Contact Centre.
-Service dogs travelling to/from Svalbard, USA, UK, Ireland and Thailand or on a connecting flight must be booked via our Contact Centre.
+Service dogs travelling to/from Svalbard, USA, UK, and Thailand or on a connecting flight must be booked via our Contact Centre.
 Service dogs are not accepted on connecting flights via the UK.

 To add your service dog to an existing booking, log in to "My Reservations" and follow the prompts.
 Due to limited capacity, we recommend that you book your ticket service dog at the same time, at least 48 hours prior to departure.